Cover photo by Niall Perrins.

 Length up to 62mm; Wingspan attains 89mm.

-Most similar to Zygonoides fuelleborni, but that species has a noticeably broad abdomen that tapers near the waist.
+The Bottletail is most similar to the Southern Riverking (Zygonoides fuelleborni), but that species has a noticeably broad abdomen that tapers near the waist.

 Click here for more details on identification of the Bottletail.